openlibhums/janeway/docs/source/editor/review.rst

     - Allows you to request the author revise their paper.
 - If enabled, Draft a Decision
     - Allows Section Editors to draft one of the above decisions for approval by an Editor.
+- Share Peer Reviews
+    - Allows an editor to email all of the reviewers who participated in the review of an article and share a link allowing them to read all of the review reports.
+Note: This must first be enabled before the option will be displayed.
+See the  :ref:`Sharing Peer Reviews<sharingpeerreviewsanchor>` section.

 .. figure:: ../nstatic/review_decision_helper.gif